-As the name suggests, the strongest flavor is an orange, but according to reviews it’s not like a citrus orange, but like an artificial orange like candy.
-After the initial orange wave, users describe a tropical earthy pine flavor that is followed by a nice, smooth exhale that sits well on the tongue.
+The strongest flavor is an orange, but according to reviews, it’s not similar to a citrus orange.
+The taste is more similar to artificial orange candy.
+After the initial orange wave, the taste is described as a tropical earthy pine flavor.
+Followed by that is a smooth exhale that sits well on the palate.

 The aroma is a sweet, citrus.
-These types of strains are considered “neighbor friendly” because they don’t leave a pungent or strong skunky smell that is typically distinctive to smoking marijuana.
+These types of strains are considered “neighbor friendly” because they don’t leave a strong skunky smell that is typically related to smoking marijuana.

-All in all, there are a few consistent features and observations made about the Orange Sherbet marijuana strain, including:
+There are a few features and observations made about the Orange Sherbet, including: